 Label Description Factory Default SMTP Server Configure the IP address of an out-going e-mail server NULL Authentication Enable or disable authentication login by checking on the box.
-If enabled, SMTP server will require authentication to login.
-Thus, the users will also need to setup User Name and Password to connect to the SMTP server Disable (Unchecked) TLS/SSL Enable or disable Transport Layer Security (TLS) or Secure Sockets Layer (SSL) which is an encryption mechanism for communication with the SMTP Server Disable (Unchecked) Username Set the user name (or account name) to login.
+Disable If enabled, SMTP server will require authentication to login.
+(Unchecked) Thus, the users will also need to setup User Name and Password to connect to the SMTP server TLS/SSL Enable or disable Transport Layer Security (TLS) or Secure Disable Sockets Layer (SSL) which is an encryption mechanism for (Unchecked) communication with the SMTP Server Username Set the user name (or account name) to login.
 Max.
 31 char.
 NULL Password Set the account password for login.
 Max.
 15 characters.
-NULL E-mail Address of Sender Configure the sender e-mail address NULL Mail Subject Type the subject of this warning message.
+NULL E-mail Address Configure the sender e-mail address NULL of Sender Mail Subject Type the subject of this warning message.
 Max.
 31 characters.
-NULL E-mail Address of 1st Recipient Set the first receiver's E-mail address.
-NULL E-mail Address of 2 nd Recipient Set the second receiver's E-mail address.
-NULL E-mail Address of 3 rd Recipient Set the third receiver's E-mail address.
-NULL E-mail Address of 4 th Recipient Set the fourth receiver's E-mail address.
-NULL Update Update these modifications on the managed switch - Send Test E-mail Send a test email to recipient(s) above to check accuracy. -
+NULL E-mail Address Set the first receiver's E-mail address.
+NULL of 1 st Recipient E-mail Address Set the second receiver's E-mail address.
+NULL of 2 nd Recipient E-mail Address Set the third receiver's E-mail address.
+NULL of 3 rd Recipient E-mail Address Set the fourth receiver's E-mail address.
+NULL of 4 th Recipient Update Update these modifications on the managed switch - Send Test E-mail Send a test email to recipient(s) above to check accuracy. -

-2.19.2.3 Log
+2.20.2.3 Log

 Managed switches warns its users in case any event occurs.
-A table called Warning/Alarm Log in this section displays the warning events as shown in Figure 2.164 Warning/Alarm Log Webpage.
+A table called Warning/Alarm Log in this section displays the warning events as shown in Figure 2.189 Warning/Alarm Log Webpage.
 At the top of the table, the users can click on the Reset Relay button to turn off the Relay or click on the Clear Log to remove all entries in the Warning/Alarm Log table.
 To obtain the latest event on the able, the users have to click on the Refresh button.

-Figure 2.164 Warning/Alarm Log Webpage
+Figure 2.189 Warning/Alarm Log Webpage

-An example of Warning/Alarm Log table is shown in Figure 2.165.
+An example of Warning/Alarm Log table is shown in Figure 2.190.
 Note that the display format and buttons is slightly different from the current EGH75XX format above.
 A short list of alarm messages is shown on the top portion of the web browser interface.

-Figure 2.165 Example of Warning Events
+Figure 2.190 Example of Warning Events